• Menu

 Often people are looking for a very specific solution because their dog’s pulling behavior only occurs in specific situations.

 Many dogs don’t pull on the leash all the time.
-They may
+They may pull

-• Pull when they see other dogs
+• When they see other dogs

-• Pull when they see other people
+• When they see other people

 The rest of the time these dogs may walk nicely on the leash, and their owner quite understandably assumes that the dog knows how to behave.